 Current restoration goals

 In 2010, Bay Program partners embarked on a tributary-based restoration strategy that will build, seed and monitor reefs in several Maryland and Virginia waterways.
 In the Chesapeake Bay Watershed Agreement, we renewed our commitment to this restoration strategy.
-By 2015, six tributaries had been selected for oyster restoration: Harris Creek and the Little Choptank and Tred Avon rivers in Maryland, and the Lafayette, Lynnhaven and Piankatank rivers in Virginia.
+By 2017, eight tributaries had been selected for oyster restoration: Harris Creek and the Little Choptank and Tred Avon rivers in Maryland, and the Great Wicomico, Lafayette, Lower York, Lynnhaven and Piankatank rivers in Virginia.
 Each tributary is at a different level of progress in a process that involves developing a tributary restoration plan, constructing and seeding reefs, and monitoring and evaluating restored reefs.

 For Chesapeake Bay restoration to be a success, we all must do our part.
 Our everyday actions can have a big impact on the Bay.
 By making simple changes in our lives, each one of us can take part in restoring the Bay and its rivers for future generations to enjoy.

 To restore oysters in the Bay watershed, consider recycling oyster shell so it can be used to build new reefs.
 Homeowners with access to a pier or dock can also raise oyster larvae at home, through oyster gardening programs like Maryland Grows Oysters or the Chesapeake Bay Foundation.
 As they grow, these oysters will filter local waters; once they are large enough, they will be used to restock reefs.